ATechAjay/AJ-90-JS/05 Object/04_Call_method.md

 - thisArgs: It's a new object in which we are going to use the owner object's method.
 - Arg1, Arg2, Arg3,...,ArgN: These are the arguments passed into the method of the owner object.

-> Functions are first-class citizens in JavaScript.
+> Functions are first-class-citizens in JavaScript.
 That's why we can assign a function to a variable as a value but without parentheses.

 Such as: